 The Matilda Physiotherapy team offers specialised services to alleviate these conditions.
 Individual treatment plans can involve posture advice, exercise programmes, coping strategies, pelvic support and mobility aids.

-Our orthopaedic physiotherapists diagnose, manage and treat muscle, bone, ligament and tendon problems, such as arthritis, neck and back problems, and muscle and ligament injuries.
-They help to restore strength and movement after a sports injury or surgery.
+Our physiotherapists manage and treat muscle, bone, ligament and tendon problems, such as arthritis, neck and back problems, and muscle and ligament injuries.
+The team work closely with orthopaedic surgeons to optimise your medical and post-surgery rehabilitation programmes to help to restore strength and movement after a sports injury or surgery.

-Physiotherapy is often effective in treating neurological conditions.
-Our highly skilled therapists have experience with strokes, brain injuries, Parkinson's disease, multiple sclerosis, cerebral palsy, and common neurological cases.
+Physiotherapy is important in managing the effects of neurological conditions.
+Our highly skilled therapists have experience with stroke, brain injury, Parkinson's disease, multiple sclerosis, cerebral palsy, and common neurological cases.

-We’ll begin with a comprehensive assessment of the child that informs a comprehensive plan of treatment.
-The programme includes explanations and easy-to-follow instructions for parents and carers.
-We aim to make paediatric physio as stress-free and healthful as possible for everyone.
+A comprehensive assessment of the child helps form a plan of treatment.
+The programme includes explanations and easy-to-follow instructions for parents and carers to make sessions as stress-free and positive as possible for everyone.